Career Development | Columbia Journalism School

 • Promoting jobs and internships to students and alumni

-• Career Expo: the largest journalism job fair in the country
+• Career Expo: an opportunity to network with the largest journalism job fair in the country

-Employers who would like to connect with the Office of Career Development or meet J-School students are encouraged to email Shumaisa Rehman-Nabi, Assistant Director, Career Development.
+Employers who would like to connect with the Office of Career Development or meet J-School students are encouraged to email Shumaisa Rehman-Nabi, assistant director of Career Development.

 Columbia students benefit from a vast and loyal alumni network like no other in journalism.
 J-school alumni occupy many top jobs in newsrooms and frequently “pay it forward” by reaching out to their alma mater to fill positions.
 More recent alumni are also generous in offering guidance and connections.
 Throughout your time at Columbia, you’ll develop career-building skills and networks that will help you for years to come.

-If you are a hiring editor or producer and want to interview students of the Journalism School for jobs and paid internships, we welcome you to contact Career Development or see Information for Employers
+If you are an alum who is a hiring editor or producer and want to advertise opportunities or interview students for jobs and paid internships, we welcome you to post on 12twenty, our free career management database, or contact Career Development.
+See Information for Employers.

 Anusha Shrivastava